lanpokn/PECS_trail_version/Readme.md

 - run sensor module to get the final result.
 The sensor/src part is partly from ICNS because our algorithm is unrelated to the electronic circuitry except for the photoelectric effect.Thus, we use ICNS to achieve electronic circuitry simulation.
 In addtition, some functions need **metavision** to run because our camera is EVK4.
 If you don't want to use metavision, you can comment them out.

-- you can refer to sensor/src/example_EXR_to_events.py to get the example of how my paper's result is generated.
+- you can refer to sensor/src/example_EXR_to_events.py to get the example of how my paper's result is generated. please note that you need to generate photocurrent based on your own camera's quantum efficency. we have implemented it in film.cpp(line 937) to get an additional channel when rendering, and sensor/utils when using RGB video.

 ### (2) Use_Airsim